-- 32. Spreaders and Stickers.
-The value of spreaders and stickers other than oils, when used with lead arsenate for the control of codling moth has not been established.
+29. Spreaders and Stickers.
+The value of spreaders and stickers when used with lead arsenate for the control of codling moth has not been established.
 Furthermore, their use makes lead arsenate more persistent so that the danger of excessive residue is increased.
-Oil stickers increase the efficiency of lead arsenate but render residue removal difficult. - 33.
-Dormant Spraying.
+It is evident, then, that they should not be used unless fruit washing equipment is available.

+30. Dormant Spraying.
 The necessity for the dormant application should be determined by the prevalence of insects that may be controlled at that period.
 Dormant treatment is recommended for the control of the European red-mite and the fruit-tree leaf-roller.
 Treatment for scale insects should be made in the dormant period if oil is used, but lime-sulphur may be used for scale insects in either the dormant or delayed-dormant.
-If the European red-mite is to be controlled, an application of an oil spray, which, at the same time, will control scale insects, is recommended.
+If the European red-mite is to be controlled, an application of an oil spray which will, at the same time, control scale insects is recommended.
 The serious prevalence of the fruit-tree leaf-roller calls for treatment with an oil spray, which will of course be satisfactory for the mites and scale.
 Each grower should study his conditions in order to know what insects are prevalent in serious numbers and then use the minimum concentration necessary to give satisfactory results.
 Refer to the succeeding sections for specific recommendations.
-Growers desiring to spray for aphids in the dormant period may use a tar or tar-oil spray.
-Tar-oil sprays also control scale and mites but are not recommended for leaf-roller.

-34. San Jose and Oyster Shell Scales.
+31. San Jose and Oyster Shell Scales.
 The San Jose scale is more numerous at present than for years.
 A close search should be made for it during the winter or early spring.
 The Department of Entomology will determine specimens upon request.